The number one question and concern we hear from agency owners is: How can I grow my agency and get more clients?

 In creating a referral reward program, you should design a system that is simple enough to be understood by anyone and sustainable for you to offer it to anyone that's interested.

 What you offer as an incentive depends on who you reach out to for referrals.
 If it's an existing client, a discount on their next month of service is a strong incentive to refer your agency.
 For previous clients, offering gift cards or a catered lunch for their team is a great way to say thank you.

 2. Find Service Partners with the Same Client Profile

 Partnering with people that work with the same client profile as your agency can create a constant stream of new referrals.

 Do you offer PPC and SEO but not web design?
 Give a local design agency a free SEO audit and on-site optimization.
 Establishing yourself as an expert can generate long-term payoffs as the local design agency will remember your agency when their clients ask for SEO recommendations.

 If you are a full-service digital agency in a specific niche, find partners in a completely different industry that work with your ideal clients.
 For example, a digital agency that provides SEO, PPC, and web design for with real estate agents, can partner with real estate photographers or interior designers for referrals.

 3. Cultivate Your Relationship with Top Clients

-While a basic rule-of-thumb is to nurture your relationship with all your clients, it’s also a common to pay more attention to those who bring in more business to you or to those who are very well connected (the same idea works with local reviews).
+While a basic rule-of-thumb is to nurture your agency-client relationship with all your clients, it’s also a common to pay more attention to those who bring in more business to you or to those who are very well connected (the same idea works with local reviews).

 This is why a lot of agencies go the extra mile in taking care of these clients.
 Some efforts include treating them to lunch or sending them company swag.
 Although these may seem frivolous to others, showing that you value their business can often pay off in the form of qualified referrals.